Native Americans in German popular culture: German-American heritage

 The descendants of the founders of New Braunfels and Fredericksburg in Texas claim that their peace treaty with the local natives, the Meusebach–Comanche Treaty of 1847, has never been broken.
 However, German immigrants underwent less of a close synthesis and interaction than, for example, Scottish Americans, with some notable exceptions such as Ben Reifel.

 Prominent German-Americans with a certain role in the image-building of Native Americans include the painters Albert Bierstadt (1830–1902) and Louis Maurer (1832–1932).
 Important contribution in the humanities include anthropologist Franz Boas (1858–1942) and Native American Renaissance writer Louise Erdrich (born 1954).

 Germans still have an easygoing approach to using blackface or redface; there is a varied and continuing tradition of temporarily immersing oneself in different customs that is part of Carnival.
 Indianerhobby reenactment or living history is in effect part of German folklore.
 The "cult" goes beyond Karl May and aims at a high level of authenticity.
 This sort of "second-hand folklore" is an alternative way of dealing with Americanization, "anti-Imperialism", and popular ethnology.

 The background in human zoos (Völkerschau in German) and the first Western movies is still vivid as well in "Cowboy and Indianer" children games.
 Americans have e.g. harshly criticized photoshoot of (predominantly white) candidates dressed in Native American garb in Heidi Klum's Germany's Next Topmodel show.

 The harsh condemnation by Marta Carlson, a Native American activist, of Germans for getting pleasure from "something their whiteness has participated in destroying", is not shared by others.
 As with Irish or Scottish immigrants, the "whiteness" of German immigrants was not a given for WASP Americans.
 Both Germans and Native Americans had to regain some of their customs, as a direct heritage tradition was no longer in place.
 It is however still somewhat disturbing for both sides when German hobby Indians meet Native German enthusiasts.
 There are allegations of plastic shamanism versus mockery about Native Americans excluding non-Indians and banning alcohol at their events.
-German (and Czech) hobbyists' concept of multiculturalism includes the inaleniable right to keep and drink beer in their tipis or kohtes.
+German (and Czechs) hobbyists' concept of multiculturalism includes the inaleniable right to keep and drink beer in their tipis or kohtes.